jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/sales/authorize.net.md

 # Authorize.net

 This article details how to enable Authorize.Net as a payment method.
-[Authorize.Net](https://www.authorize.net/about-us/) is a subsidiary of Visa and a provider of payment gateway services that manages the submission of billions of transactions to processing networks on behalf of merchant customers.
+[Authorize.Net](https://www.authorize.net/about-us/) is a provider of payment gateway services that manages the submission of billions of transactions to processing networks on behalf of merchants.

 Before configuring your store to use Authorize.Net, it is necessary to generate [an API Login ID and a Transaction Key](https://support.authorize.net/s/article/How-do-I-obtain-my-API-Login-ID-and-Transaction-Key).